letmaik/avatar-animator/README.md

 <!-- omit in toc -->
 # Avatar Animator

-Avatar Animator is a fork of [Pose Animator](https://github.com/yemount/pose-animator), a fast and real-time 2D vector illustrations based on Google's [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) and [FaceMesh](https://github.com/tensorflow/tfjs-models/tree/master/facemesh) model.
-It wraps Pose Animator in an Electron app and sends it to a virtual camera for use in video-conferencing apps like Zoom, Microsoft Teams, and Google Meet.
+Avatar Animator is a tool for generating real-time 2D vector-based avatar animations using webcams or other video devices.
+It can be used with Zoom, Skype, Microsoft Team, Google Meet, and many more video-conferencing apps.
+The project is a fork of [Pose Animator](https://github.com/yemount/pose-animator), a fast and real-time 2D vector illustrations animator based on Google's [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) and [FaceMesh](https://github.com/tensorflow/tfjs-models/tree/master/facemesh) model.
+It wraps Pose Animator in an Electron app and sends it to a virtual camera.

 ![Gif animation showing a demo of Avatar Animator using Microsoft Teams](resources/gifs/demo.gif) *Demo of Avatar Animator using Microsoft Teams*